ACGaming/UniversalTweaks/README.md

 * **Disable Narrator:** Disables the narrator functionality entirely
 * **Disable Sleeping:** Disables skipping night by using a bed while making it still able to set spawn
 * **Disable Villager Trade Leveling:** Disables leveling of villager careers, only allowing base level trades
+* **Disable Villager Trade Restock:** Disables restocking of villager trades, only allowing one trade per offer
 * **Disable Wither Targeting AI:** Disables withers targeting animals
 * **Easy Breeding:** Enables easy breeding of animals by tossing food on the ground
 * **End Portal Parallax:** Re-implements parallax rendering of the end portal from 1.11 and older